zhengqili/CGIntrinsics/README.md

 #### Training on the CGIntrinsics dataset:
-* Download the CGIntrinsics dataset (intrinsics_final) from our website:
+* Download the CGIntrinsics dataset (intrinsics_final) from our website: http://www.cs.cornell.edu/projects/megadepth/dataset/cgintrinsics/intrinsics_final.zip
-* Download IIW densely connected pair-wise juedgement we precomputed in our website and original images and datta in original IIW link (http://opensurfaces.cs.cornell.edu/publications/intrinsic/#download).
+* Download IIW densely connected pair-wise juedgement we precomputed in our website (http://www.cs.cornell.edu/projects/megadepth/dataset/cgintrinsics/IIW.zip) and original images and data in original IIW link (http://opensurfaces.cs.cornell.edu/publications/intrinsic/#download).
-* Download SAW list in our website and original data in original SAW website (https://github.com/kovibalu/saw_release).
+* Download SAW list in our website (http://www.cs.cornell.edu/projects/megadepth/dataset/cgintrinsics/SAW.zip) and original data in original SAW website (https://github.com/kovibalu/saw_release).
 * create a directory in your machine called CGIntrinsics
 * In CGIntrinsics, you should have 3 folders (1) intrinsics_final (2) IIW (3) SAW.
 You should put original IIW png and json you download from http://opensurfaces.cs.cornell.edu/publications/intrinsic/#download in CGIntrinsics/IIW/data/, and you should put original data you download from https://github.com/kovibalu/saw_release in folders "CGIntrinsics/SAW/saw_images_512" and "CGIntrinsics/SAW/saw_pixel_labels" from original SAW dataset/